antonve/language-learning-tools/README.md

 # jp-mining-tools

-Tools to help with Japanese sentence mining
+Tools to help with Japanese sentence mining.

+## Disclaimer

+This is not meant to be hosted for public users because it fetches data directly from dictionary websites.
+It's built to create Anki cards for personal usage.

+## Tools

-## Syosetu scraper
+### Syosetu scraper

 ```sh
 go run cmd/scrape_syosetu/main.go --help